Royal Rumble (1989): Aftermath

-The Royal Rumble became an important part in the breakup of The Mega Powers.
+The Royal Rumble became an important part of the breakup of The Mega Powers.
 Hulk Hogan accidentally eliminated Randy Savage from the match.
 On the February 3 The Main Event II, Hogan and Savage faced The Twin Towers (Akeem and Big Boss Man) in a tag team match, filled with controversy.
-During the climax of the match, Akeem threw Savage through the ropes onto the floor with Savages body hitting Elizabeth in the process.
+During the climax of the match, Akeem threw Savage through the ropes onto the floor with Savage's body hitting Elizabeth in the process.
 Hogan did not help Savage and turned his attention to an unconscious Elizabeth.
-Savage questioned what was happening but Hogan did not reply.
-Hogan picked Liz up and took her to backstage.
+Savage questioned what was happening, but Hogan did not reply.
+Hogan picked Liz up and took her backstage.
 Hogan left Savage alone in the ring to handle the Twin Towers.
-When Hogan returned to the ring, Savage slapped him in the face, took the championship belt and left Hogan alone in the ring with the Twin Towers.
+When Hogan returned to the ring, Savage slapped him in the face, took the championship belt, and left Hogan alone in the ring with the Twin Towers.
 Hogan still managed to pick up the win, however, but afterward got into a heated argument with Savage backstage.
 Savage declared that Hogan was jealous of him, that he lusted after Elizabeth, and that he would defeat Hogan if it came to it for the belt.
-Hogan tried to talk sense into Savage but was unsuccessful as the Macho Man turned heel on his now former partner by attacking both him and Brutus Beefcake, who tried to intervene on Hogan's behalf.
-Hogan and Savage then began feuding with each other, which culminated in a match at WrestleMania V dubbed "The Mega Powers Explode" where Savage, who had won the WWF World Heavyweight Championship over a year earlier at WrestleMania IV with Hogan in his corner, would defend against his former friend.
-Hogan defeated Savage to win the title ending Savage's reign of 371 days.
+Hogan tried to talk sense into Savage, but was unsuccessful as the Macho Man turned heel on his now former partner by attacking both him and Brutus Beefcake, who tried to intervene on Hogan's behalf.
+Hogan and Savage then began feuding with each other, which culminated in a match at WrestleMania V dubbed "The Mega Powers Explode", where Savage, who had won the WWF World Heavyweight Championship over a year earlier at WrestleMania IV with Hogan in his corner, would defend against his former friend.
+Hogan defeated Savage to win the title; ending Savage's reign of 371 days.

 Jake Roberts and André the Giant continued their feud during the rest of the winter of 1989, with the returning Big John Studd becoming involved in their WrestleMania V match as the guest referee.